linzhangcs/blog/_posts/2018-02-11-beesbombs.md

 ![updown](https://media.giphy.com/media/d3YI5l21Aiet66iI/giphy.gif)

-Once I recreated the example, I realized instead of using changes in height, I need to translate the location of the boxes.
+Once I recreated the example, I realized instead of using changes in height, I need to translate the positioning of the boxes along the Y axis.
 But first of all, I need to generated the boxes in chequered pattern:

 ![cp]({{ site.baseurl }}/img/noc/cp.png)